Bylaws of Asia-South Pacific Design Automation Conference

 5. General Chairs of the present and the immediately preceding ASP-DAC.

-6. Representatives of Sponsoring Societies
+6. Representatives of regularly sponsoring organizations

 7. Representatives of Sister Conferences

-8. Advisory Members
+8. Advisory Members who are appointed by the SC

 9. Individuals who are approved by the SC